Does body weight affect cancer risk?

 - Levels of certain hormones, such as insulin and estrogen

-- Factors that regulate cell division, such as insulin-like growth factor-1 (IGF-1)
+- Factors that regulate cell growth, such as insulin-like growth factor-1 (IGF-1)

 - Proteins that influence how the body uses certain hormones, such as sex hormone-binding globulin